Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Experimental results and analysis

-The choice of text prompt is also an important factor.
-We explored this through ablation studies, examining the effects of varying text prompt granularity in the HASF module.
+The choice of textual prompt is also an important factor in ATM-Net.
+We conducted ablation experiments on the choice of granularity on the textual prompts used in the HASF module.

-Fig.~\ref{fig:prompt-opt} visually presents examples of different prompt choices.
-From \textit{Opt.1 to 3}, the granularity of the text description gradually increases.
-Specifically, \textit{Opt.1} only describes the overall type of the image, while \textit{Opt.2} lists different substructures. \textit{Opt.3} further adds information about the slice's positional context and the spatial relationships between different substructures, with the description being closer to clinical diagnostic reports.
+\Cref{fig:prompt-opt} visually presents examples of different choices of textual prompts.
+From \textit{Option 1} to \textit{Option 3}, the granularity of the textual information gradually increases.
+Specifically, \textit{Option 1} only describes the overall type of the image, while \textit{Option 2} lists different structures within the image. \textit{Option 3} further enhances this by adding information about the slice's positional context and the spatial relationships between different structures, with the description being closer to clinical diagnostic reports.

-The experimental results regarding prompt choices are detailed in Table~\ref{tab:prompt-opt}, where we find that:
+The experimental results regarding prompt choices across both datasets are detailed in Table~\ref{tab:prompt-opt}.
+Through this table, we have the following observations.

-\textit{(1) ATM-Net consistently improves with all the prompt options.} No matter integrating \textit{Opt.1, 2, or 3} with varying levels of granularity, ATM-Net achieves consistent improvements.
-For example, when integrating one of these options, ASD$\downarrow$ in MRSPineSeg decreased by at least 3.72 pixels, while DSC$\uparrow$ in SPIDER increased by at least 2.87\%.
+\textit{\textbf{(1) ATM-Net consistently improves with any text prompt granularity.}} No matter integrating \textit{Opt.1, Opt.2}, or \textit{Opt.3} with varying levels of granularity, ATM-Net achieves consistent improvements.
+For example, when integrating one of these options, ASD$\downarrow$ in MRSPineSeg decreased by at least 3.72, while DSC$\uparrow$ in SPIDER increased by at least 2.87\%.
 These factors suggest that integrating text prompts, even with basic category information, can significantly enhance ATM-Net's segmentation ability.

-\textit{(2) Finer prompt granularity leads to better ATM-Net performance, with Opt.3 yielding the best results.} For instance, in MRSpineSeg, the Jaccard increases from 56.78 without text to 62.45, 66.84, and 68.46 for \textit{Opt.
-1, 2, and 3}, respectively.
-Specifically, Opt.3 provides the most comprehensive information regarding anatomical structures and slice position, resulting in the best overall performance, as indicated in the last row of Table~\ref{tab:prompt-opt}.
+\textit{\textbf{(2) The finer the granularity of the text prompt, the better ATM-Net's performance, with Opt.3 yielding the best results.}} With finer granularity, the selected text prompts provide more detailed anatomical descriptions and positional specifics, resulting in general improvements in ATM-Net's metrics.
+For instance, in MRSpineSeg, the Jaccard is 56.78 without text information, while it improves to 62.45, 66.84, and 68.46 for Opt.1, 2, and 3, respectively.
+Specifically, Opt.3 prompts provide the most comprehensive information regarding image type, anatomical structures, and slice position, resulting in the best overall performance, as indicated in the last row of Table~\ref{tab:prompt-opt}.
+It is noteworthy that, on the SPIDER dataset, Opt.2 achieved better boundary-aware metrics than Opt.3.
+We will discuss this issue in \Cref{sec:discuss}(3).